Reviewed by Lauren Guilbeault

 The Convenient Path

-Shame – some people are ashamed of negative emotions, especially anger.
+Some people may also feel ashamed of negative emotions, especially anger.
 Passive aggression enables them to articulate their feelings without admitting them.
-Low self-esteem and substance abuse are also believed to cause this behavior.
+Low self-esteem and substance use disorder are also believed to contribute to this behavior.

 Underlying Health Conditions